qsb-dev/quantum-space-buddies/README.md

 ## Playing as a client

+- Log into Steam, and have Steam running in the background.
 - Run the game.
 - On the title menu, select "CONNECT TO MULTIPLAYER".
-- Enter the public IP address of the host.
+- Enter the SteamID of the host.
 - Hit connect, and pray.

 ## Playing as a host

-- Open port `7777` on your router.
+- Log into Steam, and have Steam running in the background.
 - Run the game.
 - On the pause menu, select "OPEN TO MULTIPLAYER".
-- Give your external IPv4 address to your clients ([like what you see here](http://whatismyip.host/)).
+- Give your SteadID to your clients.

 ## Frequently Asked Questions

 #### Requirements
+- Steam account.
 - Latest version of OWML.
 - Latest version of Mod Manager.
 (If using)
 - Latest version of Outer Wilds.
 (Epic version preferred, as Steam version is untestable. **We cannot guarantee QSB, or OWML, will work on cracked/pirated versions of Outer Wilds.
 Do not come asking us for help when using pirated versions.**)
 - Fast and stable internet connection, upload and download.
 - Above minimum Outer Wilds system requirements.
-- Knowledge on port forwarding and router/network configuration.
-We can be tech support for the mod, not your router or computer.

 #### Compatibility with other mods
 TL;DR - Don't use any mods with QSB that aren't marked as QSB compatible.